abuehl/abuehl.github.io/_posts/2026-04-16-removing-implicit-imports.md

 If we could start on a blank sheet with modules, we could imagine to have the following two syntaxes:

-1. `"module M;"`        // defines module M without importing anything
+1. `module M;        // defines module M without importing anything`
-2. `"module import M;"` // defines module M plus imports interface M
+2. `module import M; // defines module M plus imports interface M`

 This would cover both use cases.